-Students may formally drop a course from their schedules by the announced drop/delete deadline.
-No notation of any kind appears on the student's transcript if the course is dropped by the drop/delete deadline.[ top ]
+Students may drop from all but one course between the first day of classes and the announced drop deadline.
+No notation of any kind appears on the student's transcript if the course is dropped by the drop deadline.[ top ]

 Students may withdraw from all but one course between the drop/delete deadline and the course-withdraw deadline.
 Courses dropped during this period receive a notation of W.